 Every oreXpress includes our DARWin SP Data Acquisition software and is available with EZ-ID and the Custom Library Builder Module.
 EZ- ID allows you to compare your target sample with a known library of mineral spectra.
-EZ-ID comes with the USGS spectral library and is available with the SpecMIN library from Spectral International.
+EZ-ID comes with the USGS spectral library and is available with the SpecMIN library from Spectral International and the GeoSPEC library.
 The USGS library contains 470 spectra for 314 minerals, while SpecMIN has 1528 spectra for 494 minerals and GeoSPEC has 688 spectra for 239 minerals.
 With all three libraries, a geologist has access to a wide range of possible matches for exploration projects.

 - Fast and accurate identification of an unknown mineral to a known spectral library sample

 - Ease-of-use: take your scan using an oreXpress and see results in real-time

 - Include or exclude spectral regions of interest for optimal results